kien-ngo/ipfs-remote-pin/README.md

 - [ ] Fission.codes
 - [ ] Aleph.im - The website doesn't seem to work
 - [ ] Kriptonio.com - No option to pin using CID
+- [ ] Myraah.com - No option to pin using CID
+- [ ] Multichain.storage - No option to pin using CID